unam3/docs/src/guide/reusability/composables.md

 As we can see, the core logic remains identical - all we had to do was move it into an external function and return the state that should be exposed.
 Just like inside a component, you can use the full range of [Composition API functions](/api/#composition-api) in composables.
 The same `useMouse()` functionality can now be used in any component.

 The cooler part about composables though, is that you can also nest them: one composable function can call one or more other composable functions.
 This enables us to compose complex logic using small, isolated units, similar to how we compose an entire application using components.
-In fact, this is why we decided to call the collection of APIs that make this pattern possible Composition API.
+This is why we decided to call the collection of APIs that make this pattern possible Composition API.

 For example, we can extract the logic of adding and removing a DOM event listener into its own composable: